 - Quarter the potatoes and keep the skins intact.
 Add them to a pot of salted water.
 Cover and bring to a boil.
 Uncover and simmer for about 6-9 minutes, or until fork tender.

 - Meanwhile, chop the red onion, garlic, and juice and zest the lemon.

 - Strain the potatoes and let them cool.
 To speed up this process, spread them on a sheet pan.

 - When the potatoes have cooled, mix the créme fraîche, olive oil, garlic lemon zest and juice.
-If you don't have créme fraîche, substitute with a mixture of half cream cheese and half sour cream or greek yogurt.
 Season with salt and pepper.

 - Place the potatoes in a bowl and mix the créme fraîche mixture with the potatoes.
-Top with capers and kale or swiss chard.
+Top with capers, red onion and fresh chives or dill.
 Adjust the seasoning if need be.

 - Keep in the fridge until ready to serve.